atimpone/aws-foundation-journey/1-dev-environments/2-7-onboard-dev-teams.md

 5. Navigate to AWS SSO.
 6. Access `Groups` in AWS SSO.
 7. Select `Create group`.
 8. Provide a group name.
-For example `acme-team-a-dev`.
-Where you should replace `acme` with a common abbreviation for your organization.
-Use something like `acme-foundation-dev` for the foundation team group.
+For example, replacing `acme` with your organization's identifier:
+  * `acme-team-a-dev`
+  * `acme-foundation-dev`
 9. Provide a description.
+For example:
-For example, `Team A development` or `Foundation team development`.
+  * `Team A development`
+  * `Foundation team development`
 10. Select `Create`.

 ### Associate Groups with Permissions and Development AWS Accounts

 1. Access `AWS accounts` in AWS SSO.
 2. Select the checkbox next to the development AWS account of interest.
+For example:
-For example, `Team A - Dev` or `Foundation - Dev`.
+  * `Team A - Dev`
+  * `Foundation - Dev`
 3. Select `Assgn users`.
 4. Select `Groups`.
-5. Select the checkbox next to `acme-team-a-dev`, `acme-foundation-dev` or similar.
+5. Select the checkbox next to the group of interest.
+For example:
+  * `acme-team-a-dev`
+  * `acme-foundation-dev`
 6. Select `Next: Permission sets`.
 7. Select the checkbox next to `AWSPowerUserAccess`.
 8. Select `Finish`.